7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Machines.md

 #### Update Management

 Update Management allow you to automate and install operating system updates and patches for both Windows and Linux.
-It uses Azure Automation underneath Update Managemen, switch performs a compliance scan every 24 hours.
+It uses Azure Automation underneath Update Management, switch performs a compliance scan every 24 hours.
 Log Analytics workspace and Automation Account required like all Azure Automation lt Domains
 - Newest VM - Delete the newest created VM, balanced across AZs